jhpyle/docassemble/_docs/objects.md

         values = result.get('values', [])
         return values
 {% endhighlight %}

+This example connects to Google, but note that [OAuth2] is a general protocol used by a number of authentication providers.

 The `GoogleAuth` class is a subclass of `DAOAuth`.
 The following four attributes must be defined: